 Fresh Mint Vinegar Rinse Concentrate

-A concentrated organic apple cider vinegar rinse infused with certified organic herbs and organic essential oils which are great for the hair and scalp.
+A concentrated organic Apple Cider Vinegar (ACV) rinse infused with certified organic herbs and organic essential oils which are great for the hair and scalp.

 - clarifies as it conditions the hair and scalp

 - unclogs hair follicles which may help with excess shedding or hair loss

 - tea tree oil helps treat dandruff, soothe a dry flaking scalp, promote hair growth, and unclog blocked hair follicles